Quarantine Reading Recommendations: Alice Hamilton-Cox

 While we know lots of people are struggling to read at the moment, books offer a much needed escape from day-to-day life for others.
 When it became clear that we'd all be spending more time at home than usual, we asked each member of the Sandstone team to suggest some reading material they've loved for the coming weeks.

-Today we have ten recommendations from Sales Support Administrator Alice Hamilton-Cox - we hope you'll love them as much as she did!
+Today we have ten recommendations from Sales Executive Alice Hamilton-Cox - we hope you'll love them as much as she did!

 Finer Things, David Wharton

 Finer Things is a fantastic novel in which the lives of a professional shoplifter and a young art student collide in 1960s London.
 Brimming with engaging characters, Finer Things is vibrant and immersive.
 You’re sure to have fun watching Delia and Tess become friends.